 How much is 15% extra production worth?

-Imagine your staff becoming 15% more productive in a just a few weeks from now.
+Imagine your staff becoming 15% more productive in just a few weeks from now.

 How?
 Just a few examples: not having to log items, but a beep of the scanner takes care of several minutes of administration in a second.
 Or by being able to get 5 separate reports in 10 clicks as opposed to the 8-10 minutes of work they spent on in before.

-The whole purpose of custom software is to help your business become more efficient, more productive and responsive to changes, thus offering you the competitive advantage over other similar businesses.
+The whole purpose of custom software is to help your business become more efficient, more productive, and responsive to changes, thus offering you a competitive advantage over other similar businesses.
 It should fulfill the needs of the company, leaving you and your employees the time and energy to focus on more important aspects.

-Depending on your industry it can mean the difference of domination your market or just getting by.
+Depending on your industry, it can mean the difference of domination of your market or just get by.
 It’s not even a long-term investment.
 You can reap the rewards of custom software in a matter of months, and from there on it only gets better every day.

-So yes, it’s definitely worth to get a custom software.
+So yes, it’s definitely worth getting custom software.
 That’s why we are so passionate about it.